How to undo and redo on a Mac: My complete guide for beginners

 So, what's the best way to use the main keyboard shortcuts for the undo and redo functions?
 I'll set it out now:

-- The fastest way to undo an action is by pressing Command + Z. If you need to go back further, pressing it repeatedly continues the previous actions.
+- Command + Z. Undo your last action.
+If you need to go back further, pressing it repeatedly continues the previous actions.
 It will undo typing, drawing, deleting file in Finder, and more.

-Redo is just as simple with Command + Shift + Z. This restores an undone action.
+- Command + Shift + Z. Redo an undone action.
 These shortcuts are the quickest way to adjust mistakes and keep moving forward without interruption.
 The hotkey will redo typing, drawing, copying, and more.

-These shortcuts work on all Macs — both MacBook Pro and MacBook Air.
-If you’re all about shortcuts like me, check out the list of the best MacBook shortcut keys for everyday use.
+These shortcuts work across all Mac models, including MacBook Pro and MacBook Air.
+If you're all about shortcuts like me, check out the list of the best MacBook shortcut keys for everyday use.

 How to undo and redo on Mac using the menu bar

-If you like using the Mac menu bar, you can easily find the redo and undo options in the Edit menu of most apps.
+If you prefer using the Mac menu bar, you can easily find the redo and undo options in the Edit menu of most apps.

 Just click Edit and choose Undo to take back your last action, or go for Redo to bring it back again.
 The menu bar shows you what's being undone, which is super handy when the changes aren't too obvious.